graphikDB/graphik/README.md

 `    docker pull graphikdb/graphik:v0.7.1`

-Graphik is an identity-aware, permissioned, persistant document/graph database & pubsub server written in Go
+Graphik is a Backend as a Service implemented as an identity-aware, permissioned, persistant document/graph database & pubsub server written in Go.

 Support: support@graphikdb.io